Request Routing with routeDORequest

 });

-The following examples match the behavior of agents
+The following examples match the behavior of agents' routeAgentRequest using the same

 configuration but we recommend against their use particularly if your DOs use WebSockets